cloudmesh-community/book/chapters/class/e222-syllabus.md

 #### Week 8.
 Overview of Cloud Services

-We will be introducing you how to use Cloud services offored via a number of Cloud providers.
+We will be introducing you how to use Cloud services offered via a number of Cloud providers.
 Topics covered include: overview of AWS, overview of Openstack, libcloud, and boto

 #### Week 9.
 Multi cloud environments

-We will teach you how to create a multi cloud shell while leveraging an abstract programming interface to easily switch betwen multiple clouds.
+We will teach you how to create a multi cloud shell while leveraging an abstract programming interface to easily switch between multiple clouds.
 You can practically participate in helping to develop interfaces to AWS, Azure, and OpenStack.
 As you have also worked with containers, you can develop such interfaces also for containers including frameworks such as kubernetes.
 We will be using libcloud to simplify the abstraction.